asherikov/ccws/README.md

       happen).

-- This approach allows for somewhat sloppier package management compared to ROS when it comes to tags, versions, etc, e.g., there is no need to maintain release repos for all packages.
+- This approach allows for somewhat sloppier package management compared to ROS when it comes to tags, versions, git submodules, etc, e.g., there is no need to maintain release repos for all packages.

 - Debian 'superpackages' are easier to manage than both standalone packages and docker containers, e.g. they can be generated by developers from their